Give to the School of Public Policy

 Public Policy Dean's Excellence Fund

-Large Gift Opportunity: Named/Endowed SPP Dean's Excellence Fund Gift (Inquire with Dean Peterson: 310.506.8054 or email Pete.N.Peterson@Pepperdine.edu.)
+Large Gift Opportunity: Named/Endowed SPP Dean's Excellence Fund Gift (Inquire with Dean Peterson: 310.506.8054

 Davenport Institute for Public Engagement and Civic Leadership

 The Davenport Institute promotes public engagement and participation in local government decision-making to build stronger communities, increase confidence in the democratic process, and produce better public policy.
 The Institute offers training in public engagement, smart communities, and a series of customizable options that are tailored to the unique needs of the organizations we work with.
-Thought leadership is also an essential part of the Institute’s work, as represented in research, case studies, articles, webinars, and more.
+Thought leadership is also an essential part of the Institute’s work, as represented in research, case studies, articles, and webinars.
 The Institute convenes with individuals and organizations committed to improving local government, featuring a City Manager in Residence Program, Mayor in Residence Program, and an ICMA student chapter.
 Finally, the Davenport Institute works with students at the School of Public Policy, developing their understanding of policymaking at the local level and imprinting our conviction that policy begins with people.

 Ted V. McAllister Endowed Scholarship